Mitchell Road Surgery9 Mitchell Road Canford Heath Poole Dorset, BH17 8UETel: 01202 772540

 This year, all patients receiving the flu jab will automatically receive protection against the H1N1 ‘Swine Flu’ strain.
 Please contact reception for further details.

 If you are thinking of starting a family, check the following items.

 This disease affects 1 in 500 patients and good control by the patient with the Doctor as background supervisor is the favoured approach.
 To this end, your GP and the Nurses will carry out annual checks and monitor disease control and advise on complications for patients who are not under hospital supervision.
-Dr Gadd has a special interest in Diabetes and will advise on or personally manage the more difficult cases.
 Once again practice policy requests all diabetics to be reviewed at least once a year.
-Appointments can be made at your Surgery.
+Appointments can be made at the Surgery.

 Once blood pressure has been stabilised by lifestyle and/or drug therapy then your Doctor may recommend that the Nurse monitors your blood pressure within preset limits.
 This is more convenient for most patients as an appointment can be given and this frees up the Doctor’s time.
 It is recommended that all patients have their blood pressure taken at least once every five years as raised blood pressure initially produces no symptoms.
 The is a Weight/Height/Blood Pressure machine in the waiting room at Mitchell Road Surgery and is available for patient use.

 The Department of Health recommends that all women should have a cervical smear every three to five years to exclude cancer.
 This is completely painless and the Health Authority will write to you when your cervical smear procedure is due.
 Unfortunately we are unable to perform smears without the request of the Health Authority.